Circle K: Sponsorship

 Also in 2017, Circle K became the official shirt sponsor of United Soccer League side North Carolina FC and signed a two-year sponsorship agreement with the Lithuanian Basketball League.

 Due to its sizable presence in Greater Cleveland, from the former Lawson/Dairy Mart stores, Circle K sponsors the Cleveland Guardians strikeout sign.
-It is located in center field at Progressive Field in Cleveland.
+It is located in center field at Progressive Field in Cleveland, Ohio.
 The "K" logo represents the "K" used for strikeouts in traditional baseball scorekeeping and is replicated with each strikeout.
-The same sponsorship is in place with the Arizona Diamondbacks at Chase Field.
-If the Diamondbacks strike out ten batters or more, the game's attendees receive a voucher for a free cup of Polar Pop, while Guardians fans receive the same voucher after select home games.
+The same sponsorship is in place with the Arizona Diamondbacks at Chase Field in Phoenix, Arizona.
+If the Diamondbacks strikeout ten batters or more, the game's attendees receive a voucher for a free cup of Polar Pop, while Guardians fans receive the same voucher after select home games.

 In May 2017, a sponsored Circle K Power Cube was introduced into the online game Ingress.